 The FBAR (aka FinCEN Form 114) is a form that US citizens who hold “monetary” assets outside the US must submit each year.
-This form doesn’t go to the IRS, but to the Department of the Treasury, typically on a different due date (***check the instructions***).
+This form doesn’t go to the IRS, but to the Department of the Treasury.
+The deadline is April 15, though an extension is granted to everyone until October 15, without exception, essentially making that the due date.

-There ARE stiff penalties for not filing… and avoiding these penalties is the primary reason for using the ***amnesty program*** (article on amnesty).
+There ARE stiff penalties for not filing… and avoiding these penalties is the primary reason for using the amnesty program (Streamlined Foreign Offshore Procedure).

 How do you know if you have to file?
 Unfortunately, answering this question can take almost as much work as filling out the form!